nicklyman/WeatherPIT/README.md

 ## Description

 Weather P.I.T.
-(Point In Time) is a mobile application allows the user to enter a location (i.e. city and state) and view the historic forecast, followed by the current forecast.
+(Point In Time) is a mobile application that allows the user to enter a location (i.e. city and state) and view the historic forecast, followed by the current forecast.
 The year for the historic forecast is randomly generated so the user will see a different forecast for the city they have chosen each time they  use the application.
 The user is also able to see the seven day forecast and, by selecting a specific day from the weekly view, see detailed daily information for the city they chose.

 ## Prerequisites